Transnational progressivism

-The term is used mainly by Fonte and other members of a group of American sovereigntists, who came together following the 2000 American Enterprise Institute conference.
-John Bolton had organized the conference, entitled "Trends in Global Governance: Do They Threaten American Sovereignty", to reveal how American sovereignty was at risk of being undermined by "globalists"—particularly amongst academia, and in international humanitarian and environmental non-governmental organizations (NGOs).
+This term is mainly used by Fonte and other "American sovereigntists", following a 2000 American Enterprise Institute conference organized by John Bolton, entitled Trends in Global Governance: Do They Threaten American Sovereignty, to promote the idea that American sovereignty was at risk of being undermined by "globalists" in academia and in international humanitarian and environmental NGOs.
+To Fonte, global governance—with its increasing role through international organizations such as the International Court of Justice—threatens to usurp American exceptionalism and to weaken the role of the American Constitution and democracy.